bitnami/containers/bitnami/etcd/README.md

 ### 3.5.17-debian-12-r3

-* Drop support for non-Helm deployment.
+* Drop support for non-Helm cluster deployment.
 Upgrading of any kind including increasing replica count must also be done with `helm upgrade` exclusively.
 CD automation tools that respect Helm hooks such as ArgoCD can also be used.
 * Remove `prestop.sh` script.
 Hence, container should no longer define lifecycle prestop hook.
 * Add `preupgrade.sh` script which should be run as a pre-upgrade Helm hook.
 This replaces the prestop hook as a more reliable mechanism to remove stale members when replica count is decreased.
 * Stop storing member ID in a local file which is unreliable.
 The container now check the member ID from the data dir instead.